 Horlen was the White Sox’ union representative in 1971 and 1972, and argued in favor of the players’ strike in 1972.
 He clashed with White Sox general manager Stu Holcomb, and was released at the end of spring training, on April 2, the day after players voted for the strike.
 At a meeting of the Players Association as the team representative (the players had not had time to elect a new one), Horlen was told that Oakland had attempted to acquire him in an offseason trade.xxxi He called A’s owner Charley Finley.
 “He asked me about being waived and how my legs were,” Horlen said.
 “I told him that they were fine.
 He said, ‘I’ve been keeping up with the strike.
 It’s not going to last more than ten days.
 After five days we’re going to send you a plane ticket to come to Oakland.’ ”xxxii

 Pitching primarily in long relief, Horlen logged 84 innings and notched a 3.00 ERA for the world champion A’s.
-He appeared once in Oakland’s seven-game World Series victory over the Cincinnati Reds, relieving Dave Hamilton in the seventh inning Game Six (an 8-1 Oakland loss) and giving up two hits, two walks, and a wild pitch before settling down to record three consecutive outs.
+He appeared once in Oakland’s seven-game World Series victory over the Cincinnati Reds, relieving Dave Hamilton in the seventh inning Game Six (an 8-1 Oakland loss) and giving up two hits, two walks, and a wild pitch in an inning and a third.
 It was the last time Horlen pitched in the major leagues.
 Released in the offseason, he announced his retirement.
 He finished with a 116-117 record and a 3.11 ERA in 12 seasons.